kpu/kenlm/README.md

 ## Decoder developers
 - I recommend copying the code and distributing it with your decoder.
 However, please send improvements upstream.

-- Omit the lm/filter directory if you do not want the language model filter.
-Only that and tests depend on Boost.
+- It's possible to compile the query-only code without Boost, but useful things like estimating models require Boost.

 - Select the macros you want, listed in the previous section.